 Au Pair Job Expectations: Yours and Theirs

-One of the biggest favors you can do for your host family and yourself is to be honest and upfront from the start.
-Families are looking to hire an employee (a wonderful, funny, smart, and talented employee who can be part of their extended family) who is also able to accomplish certain tasks.
+One of the biggest favors you can do for your host family and yourself is to be honest, and upfront from the start.
+Families are looking to hire an employee (a wonderful, funny, smart, and talented employee who can be part of their extended family) who can also accomplish certain tasks.
 If you can’t drive, can only manage chopstick on the piano, and can’t boil a bean, don’t lie and say you can.
 Not even a little bit.
 You may really, REALLY want the job, but every lie you tell now will come back to haunt you when you’re told to drive to pick up the kids, practice piano for an hour, and cook duck à l’orange.

 The same goes as you select your host family.
 Make sure that they match YOUR requirements.
 If you are going to France to speak more French, don’t choose a family that hopes to communicate entirely in English.
-If you need serious alone time to recharge and rejuvenate, find a family that has enough space in the house for you to really be on your own like your own room.
+If you need serious alone time to recharge and rejuvenate, find a family with enough space in the house for you to really be on your own, like your own room.
 Your needs are important, so make sure you are as clear as possible with your potential family!

 Being an Au pair is a life-changing experience.
 There is no better way to immerse yourself in a culture and create meaningful and lasting ties to a new community!
 That being said, it’s pretty scary to take the leap into an unfamiliar situation.
 Once you’ve done the research, written the letter, and selected a family, you’re ready to get out there!
 When you arrive, get to know your new family and start meeting people in your new city.
 Go with your gut and an open mind; you’ll discover a whole world just waiting for you!
 Good luck out there (and don’t forget your crayons)!

 Want to earn $10,000 towards your gap year?